Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 TurboTax’s customer journey analytics exercise starts when someone enters the website and is in the consideration phase through to the completion of the tax filing.

-This customer journey map is great because it allows the team to see pain points that people experience and, therefore, address these pain points to make the experience smoother and more satisfactory.
+This customer journey map is great because it allows the team to see each customer pain point experienced and, therefore, address these pain points to make the customer experience smoother and more satisfactory.

 Ecommerce Customer Journey Map Examples

 The Ecommerce space is highly competitive in almost every niche these days.
-To maximize profit margins while keeping pricing competitive, it’s important to convert as many shoppers who hit your site as possible.
+To maximize profit margins while keeping pricing competitive, it’s important to convert as many shoppers that visit your site as possible.

 Also Read: Customer Journey Template

-In addition to converting first-time customers at high rates, it’s important to have up-sell and cross-sell touchpoints in your customer journey.
+In addition to converting first-time customers at high rates, it’s important to have up-sell and cross-sell touchpoints in your customer journey as well.
 This increases the lifetime value of your customers and drives up the ROI against your acquisition costs.

-Customer journey mapping is a vital exercise that can help E-commerce businesses skyrocket conversion rates from all online shoppers.
+Customer journey mapping is a vital exercise that can help E-commerce businesses skyrocket conversion rates from all online shoppers and achieve higher customer success.

 1. Columbia Road

-Columbia Road, an e-commerce agency, created this customer journey example for a fictitious online grocery shop.
+E-commerce agency, Columbia Road, created this map template for a fictitious online grocery shop.
 Here the agency demonstrates the core activities, goals, touchpoints, and experiences that a customer will go through during the decision-making process to place an order.

 Columbia Road Customer Journey Map